An appointment with your doctor to discuss your sciatica symptoms and treatment options can often feel like a race against time.

 - A friend can also help you prioritize your discussion topics and ensure you don’t forget to talk with your doctor about an important matter.

 - The first diagnosis or treatment plan you receive for your sciatica symptoms doesn’t have to be the final word.
 One option for a second opinion is an online consultation.

 - Online consultations are conducted from the convenience of your home, and you can typically upload any relevant forms or images.

-- There are obvious drawbacks, of course, and many feel that a doctor needs to physically examine you in order to offer the best advice.
+- There are obvious drawbacks to an online consultation, and many feel that a doctor needs to physically examine someone in order to offer the best advice.

-Sciatica is a lay term that describes the set of symptoms that originate with a lumbar nerve problem in your lower back and travel down your sciatic nerve—the nerve in the back of your leg.
+Sciatica is a lay term that describes the set of symptoms that originate with a sciatic nerve root problem in your lower back and travel down your sciatic nerve.
 There are many terms associated with sciatica, and learning the vocabulary ahead of time is something that will help you save time and avoid confusion during your consultation.

 - Lumbar radiculopathy (also radicular pain): the medical term used to refer to sciatica.

 - Underlying conditions: sciatica is not a medical diagnosis, but rather the symptom of an underlying medical disorder.